bradyhouse/house/fiddles/angular/delete.md

 Enter `Y` and press [Enter].
 This will produce the following output:

-        FIDDLE-INDEX.SH
-        09-27-16
-        Done.
-All "angular" fiddles have been re-indexed.
-        The "fiddle-0100-Fork" angular fiddle has been deleted successfully.
+        The "fiddle-0000-Template" angular2-cli fiddle has been deleted successfully.

-Note, when an `angular` fiddle is deleted, the `fiddle.sh index angular` command is automatically initiated.
-This command will remove the reference to the fiddle from the root angular [index.html](index.html) page.